Normal Heights Movers – San Diego Moving Company

 Why hire a professional mover in Normal Heights?

-San Diego enforces residential quiet hours from 10 PM to 7 AM.
-San Diego Municipal Code Section 86.0139 prohibits vehicles longer than 27 feet from parking on public streets between 2 AM and 6 AM and within 50 feet of any intersection at all times.
-On event days along Adams Avenue, parking restrictions tighten further.
+San Diego also enforces strict rules.
+Quiet hours run from 10 PM to 7 AM, and vehicles over 27 feet cannot park on public streets between 2 AM and 6 AM or within 50 feet of intersections.

 Best Fit Movers knows these streets: